 Budget Research

 One way to stick to an overall budget is to choose two or three options for cabinets, countertops, flooring, and appliances.
 This gives the homeowner flexibility within the budget to play around with options.
-For example, if a certain flooring costs more than budgeted originally, there may be room to save costs with the appliances to balance the cost and stay within the allotted budget.

 The more research the homeowner does prior to the renovation, the greater the chance of staying within the kitchen remodel budget.
 Last-minute changes can increase the cost of the kitchen if the homeowner is not mindful.